troglobit/libite/README.md

 Libite is by default installed as a library and a set of include files.
-To prevent clashing with include files of the same name `-lite` employs an include file namespace `lite/`, which is strongly recommended to use in your applications:
+To prevent clashing with include files of the same name `-lite` employs an include file namespace `libite/`, which is strongly recommended to use in your applications:

-    #include <lite/lite.h>
+    #include <libite/lite.h>
-    #include <lite/conio.h>
+    #include <libite/conio.h>
-    #include <lite/queue.h>
+    #include <libite/queue.h>
-    #include <lite/tree.h>
+    #include <libite/tree.h>

+> **Note:** prior to v2.5.0, the `lite/` namespace was used for headers,
+> which is still available in the default install.
+This clashed with
+> the headers of the LiTE library from the DirectFB project.

-The output from the `pkg-config` tool holds no surprises in this regard:
+The output from the `pkg-config` tool holds no surprises:

     $ pkg-config --libs --static --cflags libite
-    -I/usr/local/include -L/usr/local/lib -lite
+    -I/usr/local/include -D_LIBITE_LITE -L/usr/local/lib -lite

+Notice that `_LIBITE_LITE` is defined since v2.5.0, useful for software that want to be able to build against headers from an older libite:

+    #ifdef _LIBITE_LITE
+    # include <libite/lite.h>
+    #else
+    # include <lite/lite.h>
+    #endif

 The prefix path `/usr/local/` shown here is only the default.
 Use the `configure` script to select a different prefix when installing libite.